-Some techniques are not available or appropriate for all Microsemi families.
-The design technique must be one that is valid for the project.
-Contact Microsemi technical support for more information.
-You can also control the design technique to apply on individual registers.
-For more details about setting this attribute, see Usage for Microsemi Designs, on page 993.
-See also Working with Radhard Designs, on page 347 in the User Guide.
+Some high reliability techniques are not available or appropriate for all Microsemi families.
+Use a design technique that is valid for the project.
+Contact Microsemi technical support for details.

+You can apply syn\radhardlevel globally to the top-level module/architecture or on an individual register output signal (or inferred register in VHDL), and the tool uses the attribute value in conjunction with the Microsemi macro files supplied with the software.
+For more details about using this attribute, see Specifying syn\radhardlevel in the Source Code, on page 348 and Working with Radhard Designs, on page 347 in the User Guide.